 Sandra Bullock, in response, hid her face and yelled curses at him after his request.
 Sure, she can’t accommodate every fan, but ranting at someone is no way to refuse a basic request like a signature.
 Her reaction toward her fan astounded the onlookers.

-If you were a fan of the actress like we are, you were likely somewhat stunned to hear about this.
-Even though you’d never met Sandra Bullock, you believed she was a decent person who would never act or say something like this.
-Also, if Bullock was to be photographed not looking as stunning and put together as she does on TV, you might even be surprised.
-Sandra Bullock is a complete stranger to us, so why are we so shocked by this?
+If you were a fan of the actress like we are, you might be stunned to hear about this.
+Although you’ve never met Sandra Bullock, you believed she was a decent person who would never act or say something like this.
+Additionally, if Bullock appeared less stunning and put together than she does on TV, you might be surprised.
+Since Sandra Bullock is a complete stranger to us, why are we so shocked by this?

 The answer lies in the “halo effect,” a widespread cognitive bias in impression formation where one’s predisposition to let ideas or feelings about someone or something in one area affect those same opinions or feelings in other areas.